Finalizing Remedial Projects: Easements, Certificates of Completion, and Templates

 - Survey Requirements for Environmental Easements - This page provides a list that describes what needs to be included on the survey that supports an environmental easement.

-- Title Requirements - The page details the requirements for the title report or an abstract of title as related to an Environmental Easement.
-Every title report or title abstract shall provide a Certification Page, Schedule A, and Schedule B.
+- Title Requirements - This page details the requirements for the last owner search, Title Report, or an Abstract of Title as related to an Environmental Easement.

 - Change of Use Notifications - The process for submitting notification of a change in the use of a site that may affect its remedial program (e.g. building construction or demolition) or result in a change in site ownership or responsibility for a proposed, on-going, or completed remedial program (e.g. sale of property and COC transfer).